LyaATL/Echo-sledgehammer/README.md

 ## Privacy Commitments

-Data sent to the Echo service, Echo mesh or Echo Sledgehamer is the minimum necessary to uniquely identify a character for ban purposes.<br/>
+Data sent to/from the Echo service, Echo mesh or Echo Sledgehamer is the minimum necessary to uniquely identify a character for ban purposes.<br/>
 All ban entries must include the reason for the ban, but no additional personal data.<br/>
-Players should be made aware when a plugin is transmitting ban-related information.<br/>
 This ensures the global ban system remains effective without compromising player privacy.<br/>

 ## Notes
 Transparency: Ban reasons should be clearly documented when submitted.<br/>
 Appeals: If appropriate, processes for disputing or reviewing global bans should be implemented.<br/>

-Security: The system should prevent abuse of the submission mechanism (e.g., requiring signatures, moderator authentication, or quorum approval).<br/>
+## Disclaimer

+The Echo Sledgehammer ban list and file blacklist are provided **as-is**, without any guarantees or warranties.
+While every effort is made to ensure entries are accurate and justified, there is no guarantee that the lists are complete, error-free, or up-to-date.

+By using these lists, each host accepts full responsibility for how the information is applied within their own service.
+Echo Sledgehammer maintainers are not liable for any damages, disruptions, or disputes that may arise from their use.